mkwarman/Active-Passive-Attention-3DCNN-Classification/README.md

-# Source Localization of Electroencephalogram (EEG) Waves with Convolutional Neural Network - Spring 2021 IT-Capstone
+# Comparison of Active and Passive Attention Based Tasks using EEG Waves with Three Dimensional Convolutional Neural Network (3DCNN)

-This repository contains information about and source code for Team 6's IT Capstone project: Source Localization of Electroencephalogram (EEG) Waves with Convolutional Neural Network

 ## 3DCNN